RobertLucey/pdf2ebook/README.md

 Usage
 =====

-`python convert.py --in something.pdf --out other.epub`
+`pdf2epub --in something.pdf --out other.epub`